caseyyoungflesh/Response_to_Anderson_et_al_2017/README.md

 # Response_to_Anderson_et_al_2017
-Code and data for Youngflesh and Lynch response to Anderson et al. 2017 PNAS.
+Code and data for Youngflesh and Lynch Letter regarding Anderson et al. 2017 PNAS.

 Original paper: